Myx: History

+In 2011, Myx, through ABS-CBN Interactive, released the Myx Charts mobile application for Android and iOS devices.
+The app enabled users to access the network's weekly local and international music video charts from their mobile devices worldwide.
+In January 2012, it became the most downloaded free music application on the Android Market, surpassing the Android Music Player.
+The application was later known as the MyxPH app before it was eventually discontinued.

 On January 16, 2014, Myx stopped airing on Studio 23 when the channel was renamed to ABS-CBN Sports and Action (S+A).
+During ABS-CBN's early digital terrestrial television trials, Myx2 was introduced as a digital counterpart to Myx, alongside other digital channels such as Yey and Sine Box.
+Myx2 was later discontinued before the commercial launch of ABS-CBN TV Plus in February 2015.
 In 2018, Myx was added to the ABS-CBN TV Plus digital terrestrial platform on channel 12.
 It was later removed in 2020 due to the shutdown of ABS-CBN TV Plus, when the company's broadcasting franchise expired without renewal.

+In 2016, Myx programming was also carried through ABS-CBN's Kapamilya Box Office (KBO), airing from midnight to 6:00 a.m.

 In June 2021, Myx in the Philippines and its international version adopted a common logo, introduced internationally the year before, and merged their digital assets.

 In July 2021, Cignal TV owned by MediaQuest Holdings partnered with ABS-CBN Corporation to add Myx and its sister channel Cinema One to Cignal's channel line-up as a free trial and later as "add-ons" for lower plans.

 On September 1, 2025, the channel migrated to the 16:9 anamorphic widescreen format.
 The change allowed for a widescreen presentation, optimizing the viewing experience for viewers with compatible widescreen televisions.